python-attrs/cattrs/docs/usage.md

 MyRecord(a_string='test', a_datetime=DateTime(2018, 7, 28, 18, 24, 0, tzinfo=Timezone('+02:00')))
 ```

-## Using factory hooks
+## Using Factory Hooks

-For this example, let's assume you have some attrs classes with snake case attributes, and you want to
-un/structure them as camel case.
+For this example, let's assume you have some attrs classes with snake case attributes, and you want to un/structure them as camel case.

 ```{warning}
 A simpler and better approach to this problem is to simply make your class attributes camel case.